 9. Ancient Jewish Texts – Midrash, Talmud, etc. taught by Professor Dana Klein, along with studies in Bibliology is taught by Dr. Bruce Klein 4 credits This course covers the important ancient texts that comprise the teachings of Judaism, and studies them in-depth.
 It also includes the study of Biblical manuscripts used to comprise the Holy Bible, their origin and make up and components.
 Discussed also is the relevance of the dead sea scrolls and a basic knowledge of orthography.

 11. Jewish Law 4 credits The language and practice of Jewish Law both moral and ethics.
 This course also covers Jewish law in regards to Women, the temple and current reqirements as well as past requirements.

-12. Seminary English/Thesis Composition, Professor Jeanette Chapman 4 credits This is an in-depth course that one student compared to being one day able to publish in journals such as the New York Times.
-Professor Chapman is very thorough.
-Her assistant Professor Whitlock is also a published writer with three books to her credit available on amazon.com There is a required book list to purchase that will be given to you upon enrollment.
+12. Research for Writing/Thesis Composition, Professor Dr. Bruce A. Klein 4 credits This is an in-depth course that one student compared to being one day able to publish in journals such as the New York Times.
+Professor Klein is very thorough.
+There is a required book list to purchase that will be given to you upon enrollment.
 Biblical language classes are required along with Hebrew reading with Professor Natanya Hayles, and Professor Sheila Whitlock by webinar.
 They are Professor Dana Klein's assistant professors and both possess Masters Degrees from Apostolic Theological Seminary in this field of study and are also tutors.

 Bibliology is the study of the Biblical manuscripts along with the different translations that are currently on the market.
 It compares texts and the original languages in order to convey to the student the important of preservation of the texts.
 It is a required course of study.

 The Following words are from the pen of Professor DanaDartez Klein: